bohendo/bizbaz/README.md

 ## Deploying

-Note: the dev server runs on port 3000 but, while deploying, we'll be talking directly to the local urbit server (at port 8080 by default).
+Note: the dev server runs on port 3000 but, while deploying, we'll be talking directly to the local urbit server (usually at port 8080).

 ### Once per development env: Setting up the %globber desk

 We'll use this local %globber desk to create UI globs on our dev computer.

 - `me@bizbaz$ just start` (if you don't already have a ~zod running)
-- `~zod:dojo> |merge %globber our %base` to create a new globber desk from a fork of the built-in base desk
+- `~zod:dojo> |merge %globber our %base` to create a new globber desk from a fork of the built-in base desk, libs from the base desk are required to make globs
 - `~zod:dojo> |mount %globber` to make our globber desk accessible from the host filesystem

 ### Build a deployable glob